 Basically, BoostEV is a special service that gives electric-car owners access to SparkCharge’s network of Roadie chargers wherever they are.
 The service will be initially available in major US cities like Boston, Chicago, Dallas, Los Angeles, New York City and San Francisco.
 Once the mobile app is downloaded, customers simply need to specify when and where the charge is needed and how much.
 A trained BoostEV technician will then arrive to charge the car, and payment is done via contactless means.

-With this revolutionary charging-as-a-service firm, range anxiety can soon be a thing of the past, which should encourage more people to ditch their fossil fuel-burning car for a zero-emissions vehicle.
+With this revolutionary charging-as-a-service firm, range anxiety can soon be a thing of the past, which should encourage more people to ditch their fossil fuel-burning car for a zero-emission vehicle.
 As automakers increasingly push for the eventual stoppage of sales of piston-engine cars, on-demand charging services like SparkCharge may very well make EVs a practical mode of clean transport.